lailaeliotti1/SophomoreSeminarPython/README.md

 node with given key algorithm.
 Given the head of a linked list and a key, you must delete the node that contains this given key.
 I have studied the fill the blanks algorithm that takes in a list of integers and then returns the list with missing consecutive numbers included.
-Finally, how binary search and merge sort algorithms work with time and complexity.
+Finally, how binary search and linear search algorithms work with time and complexity.